osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Patch Stream Access Control List`

-Update the ACL of the specified stream using an [RFC 6902](https://tools.ietf.org/html/rfc6902) compliant JSON Patch document.
+Updates the ACL of the specified stream using an [RFC 6902](https://tools.ietf.org/html/rfc6902) compliant JSON Patch document.
 This allows the ACL to be modified without submitting the entire Access Control List.
 For more information on ACLs, see [Access Control](xref:accessControl).

 ### Request
  ```text